Kurt Koches, Administrative Director

 Dr. Dutton is working to develop community-based, low-cost, accessible and culturally competent interventions for such traumatic experiences.
 Dr. Dutton has trained audiences of lawyers, judges, advocates, and health professionals concerning physical violence and sexual assault, both nationally and internationally.
 Her workshops and lectures have focused on understanding the dynamics, traumatic impact, and interventions.
 Dr. Dutton has published numerous articles, book chapters and books.

-He received his BA from Yale College and graduated from the University of Pennsylvania School of Medicine.
-After completing a residency in Psychiatry at Tufts-New England Medical Center, he was a fellow in Consultation-Liaison Psychiatry at Georgetown/Fairfax Hospital.
-From 1990 to 2000 he directed Georgetown’s Consultation-Liaison Psychiatry service and he became Department Chair in 2001.
+He received a Bachelor of Arts degree from Yale College and graduated from the University of Pennsylvania School of Medicine.
+After completing a residency in psychiatry at Tufts-New England Medical Center, he was a fellow in Consultation-Liaison Psychiatry at Georgetown/Fairfax Hospital.
+From 1990 to 2000 he directed Georgetown’s Consultation-Liaison Psychiatry service and he became department chair in 2001.
 He currently directs Georgetown’s Psychosomatic Medicine fellowship, Physician-Patient Communication Program, and Physician Health Committee.

 Bonnie L. Green, PhD

 Professor of psychiatry, and director of research and trauma studies in the Department of Psychiatry.
 She was recently appointed as associate dean for faculty development at Georgetown University School of Medicine.
 She received a Bachelor of Arts, master's degree and doctorate at the University of Cincinnati, where she was formerly professor of Psychiatry at UC Medical School.
 She has studied the consequences of traumatic events, including disasters and war, for several decades.
 Her recent research focus is the mental health needs of poor women with trauma histories who receive their health care in public sector settings, with an emphasis on how trauma history affects relationships with providers and experiences in the health care system.